 Law no. 178 of the 30th December 2020 (so-called Budget law 2021), introduced important changes in the field of tax incentives for enterprises.
 The law extended the measures of the National Plan Transizione 4.0 and strengthened the intensity of the incentives.
 Below we analyze the main aspects of the new provisions.

 Step-up of business assets

-The 2020 Budget Law revamps the one-off opportunity for Italian GAAP companies to step-up the business assets for accounting and tax purposes.
+The 2020 Budget Law revamps the opportunity for Italian GAAP companies to step-up the business assets for accounting and tax purposes.

 The accounting step-up has to be performed in the FY 2019 Statutory Financial Statements.
 The relevant tax effects will occur from:

 - the third fiscal year subsequent to the one in which the step-up was done for amortisation and depreciation purposes, and

 - the fourth fiscal year subsequent to the one in which the step-up was done for capital gain purposes.

 Taxpayers are also allowed to pay a 10% substitute tax in order to freely distribute the equity reserve deriving from the accounting step-up.

 The 2020 Budget Law also allows taxpayers to realign the tax value of the assets to their current accounting value, if higher.
 The substitute tax rates, the payment rules, and the relevant tax effects are the same as the ones provided for the step-up regime for accounting purposes (the only exception refers to immovable properties for which the higher values are recognised as of the fiscal year ongoing on 1 December 2021).

 Note that the step-up regime for accounting purposes is only available to Italian GAAP companies, while the step-up regime for tax purposes is also available to IFRS companies.